 For the sake of the historical record I would still like to see the U.S. Congress acknowledge

 that an injustice was done against 30 American citizens in the Sedition Case.
 Not one of us

 any official acknowledgment that our government made a serious mistake.
-Only

 Congressional committees have made such admissions.
 Yes, I would like to

 Post called "a black mark against

 justice."
 I believe that God will one day bring this about.

 From The Journal of Historical Review, Spring 1985 (Vol. 6, No. 1), pages 23-40.

 Feb.
 1985, in Anaheim, California.,

 About the Author

 Born in 1908, David M. Baxter, died in February 1989 in Morrilton,